This website uses cookies. Find out more in our Privacy Policy.

 • The Agnes Scott College FAFSA school code is 001542.

-• Your completed FAFSA will indicate which federal education loans you may be eligible to receive and the amount.
+• Your completed FAFSA will indicate which federal student loans you may be eligible to receive and the amount.

-As a graduate student, you will most likely be considered as independent from your parents.
-Federal loans that might be available to graduate students who complete the FAFSA include Direct Unsubsidized Loans and Grad PLUS Loans.
+As a graduate student, you will be considered an independent student.
+Federal student loans that might be available to graduate students who complete the FAFSA include Direct Unsubsidized Loans.

 Private Loans